Slicer/Slicer/Docs/developer_guide/extensions.md

 ##### To debug a test

-- Launch Visual Studio from the Command Line Prompt: `C:\D\S4D\Slicer-build\Slicer.exe --VisualStudio --launcher-no-splash --launcher-additional-settings C:\path\to\MyExtension-debug\AdditionalLauncherSettings.ini C:\path\to\MyExtension-debug\MyExtension.sln`
+- Launch Visual Studio from the Command Line Prompt: `C:\D\SD\Slicer-build\Slicer.exe --VisualStudio --launcher-no-splash --launcher-additional-settings C:\path\to\MyExtension-debug\AdditionalLauncherSettings.ini C:\path\to\MyExtension-debug\MyExtension.sln`
 - Find the project of the test you want to debug (e.g., `qSlicerMODULE_NAMEModuleGenericCxxTests`).
 - Go to the project debugging properties (right-click -> Properties, then Configuration Properties / Debugging).
 - In `Command Arguments`, type the name of the test you want to run (e.g., `qSlicerMODULE_NAMEModuleGenericTest`).